The Importance of Sewer Scope Video Inspection

-The Real Estate Inspection Company is proud to be able to offer drain line video inspection services to our clients as an optional inspection.
-We can perform a color scan of the “main drain line” of your house all the way to the street where it connects to the public sewer system, or to your septic tank.
+The Real Estate Inspection Company is proud to be able to offer sewer scope services to our clients as an optional inspection.
+We can perform a color scan of the “main drain line” of your house from the cleanout to the street or alley where it connects to the public sewer system, or to your septic tank.
 The color video you receive will confirm that the drain is in good condition, or can be used to obtain a quotation for repair if it is clogged, broken, collapsed or damaged in any way.
 We place a marker on the ground where defects are found.

 Please remember that root intrusion or damaged drain lines will most likely not be discovered during the course of a standard home inspection.
-Only so much clear water can be run during an inspections which is not a substitute for actual use by a family.
+Only clear water can be run during an inspection which is not a substitute for actual use by a family (toilet paper, waste, soap, suds, etc.).
+Under normal use, obstructions in the drain line can cause a back up of sewage into the home.

 What Can the Video Reveal?

-We use state-of-the-art digital color cameras to take a careful look at your drain pipes from the inside.
-The camera is inserted through a clean out and fed into the pipe until it reaches the public sewer line or septic tank.
-We make a video recording of the inspection so that you can be confident the pipes are clear and in good condition, or provide the video to a contractor for a quotation.
-We will provide you with a written evaluation of our observations.
+Our technicians use state-of-the-art digital color cameras to take a careful look at your sewer line from the inside.
+They show up with over $25,000 worth of equipment, including cameras that can inspect up to 350′ instead of the typical 100′.
+The camera is inserted through a cleanout and fed into the pipe until it reaches the public sewer line or septic tank.
+You receive a video recording of the inspection so that you can be confident the pipes are clear and in good condition, or provide the video to a contractor for a quotation.
+We will provide you with a video report of our observations.
+Just like with home inspections, we don’t perform any repairs so our findings are unbiased and solely based on providing you with valuable information.

 Location, Location Location!